 Class A: SDJAX | Class C: SDJCX | Class I: SDJIX

-The goal: to achieve consistent long-term returns while minimizing the downside risk of Foreign Developed equity.
+The goal: is to achieve long-term growth of capital, while minimizing the downside risk of U.S. equity markets.

 > Always invested using low-cost ETFs